-- 1. Call and set up an appointment with the Athletic Director to discuss the situation. - 2.
+Call and set up an appointment with the Athletic Director to discuss the situation.
 Together, you can determine the appropriate next step.

 Since research indicates a student involved in co-curricular activities has a greater chance for success during adulthood, these programs have been established.
 Many of the character traits required to be a successful participant are exactly those that will promote a successful life after high school.
-We hope the information provided within the pamphlet makes both your child's and your experience with the Wyomissing Area School District Athletic program less stressful and more enjoyable.
+We hope the information provided within the booklet makes both your child's and your experience with the athletic program less stressful and more enjoyable.

-Expectations of Parent/Guardian
+Expectations of Parent / Guardian

-- 1. Support your child's efforts toward success. - 2.
-Work to promote a positive environment that is conducive to the development of the student-athlete. - 3.
-Become familiar with and review the rules and regulations of the sport with your student- athlete. - 4.
-Communicate any concerns in a timely manner, according to District protocol. - 5.
-Treat all coaching personnel with courtesy and respect and insist your student-athlete do the same. - Encourage your child to communicate his/her concerns in a respectful manner to the coaching staff.
-Athletes who do not feel comfortable discussing an individual problem with the head coach, may consider talking to an assistant coach. - Understand that not all athletes will like their coaches.
-However, athletes should accept the concept that you can still work with others towards a common goal, despite your personal feelings towards the individual.
+- Support your child's efforts toward success. - Work to promote a positive environment that is conducive to the development of the student-athlete. - 3.Come familiar with and review the rules and regulations of the sport with your student-athlete. - 4.Communicate any concerns in a timely manner, according to the district protocol. - 5.
+Treat all coaching personnel with courtesy and respect and insist your student-athlete do the same. - 6.
+Encourage your child to communicate their concerns in a respectful manner to the coaching staff.
+Athletes who do not feel comfortable discussing an individual problem with the head coach, may consider talking to an assistant coach. - 7.
+Understand that not all athletes will like their coaches.
+However, athletes should accept the concept that you can still work with others toward a common goal, despite your personal feelings towards the individual.